 Next: A visit to the reactor.
-A new sarcophagus has been built and placed over the reactor since november 2016.
+A new sarcophagus has been built and placed over the reactor since November 2016.
 We visited in September 2016 so we could still see the reactor.

-Afterwards, we proceeded to Pripyat, the modern town close to the nuclear power plant.
+Afterwards, we proceeded to Pripyat, the town close to the nuclear power plant.
 Pripyat was one of the most affected areas.
 The drive between the reactor and Pripyat was a road with forests on both sides.
-They named it the red forest, because after the accident the trees died and turned red.
+They named it the red forest because after the accident the trees died and turned red.
 New trees started to grow and the place is now green again.
 The radiation was above normal on this road so we didn’t stop.
-At the statue of Pripyat the radiation dropped again.
+At the statue of Pripyat, the radiation dropped again.

 We came across the famous amusement park of Pripyat.

-This is an abandoned classroom in Pripyat.
+An abandoned classroom in Pripyat.

-This is the hall of the school.
+The hall of the school.
 It looks like a scene from a horror movie…

-A random hall with thousands of gas masks in it…
+The school hall with thousands of gas masks in it…

 Our last stop was at Duga.
 This over-the-horizon radar system was built during the Cold War and made a repetitive tapping noise on the radio and television which led to nickname this system the Russian Woodpecker.
-An Ukrainian guy made a conspiracy documentary about this huge project.
+A Ukrainian producer made a conspiracy documentary about this huge project.
 He interviewed several people who were involved in the maintenance of the reactor and also workers of the Duga.
 He claims that the reactor was put in meltdown on purpose to cover up failures of the radar.
 There is no real evidence whether this is true or not.

 We then proceeded back to Kyiv.
 At the checkpoint of the exclusion zone, we were tested for radiation.